How Much Does Roof Repair Cost?

 Some hailstorms are so intense that hail can quickly clog or overburden weak gutters.
 Other storms rain hail that’s the size of golf balls, and this kind of hail can do severe damage to a house and roof by punching through weak shingles, destroying tile, or damaging skylights.
 Powerful hailstones can also crack flashing and fascia.
 A hail-damaged roof costs $700 to $4,000 to repair, but it’s a good idea for a homeowner to see if their insurance will cover any of this cost (if it doesn’t, it may be time for the homeowner to search for policies offered by some of the best homeowners insurance companies like Lemonade).

 Hole in Roof

 A hole in the roof is about as helpful as an umbrella that won’t open in a downpour.
-If you suspect you have a hole in your roof, call a professional quickly so the hole can be repaired before it gets any bigger.
+If it seems as if there could be a hole in the roof, homeowners will want to call a professional quickly so the hole can be repaired before it gets any bigger.
 Holes can be small or big, but repairing them often comes with high costs.
-Roofers can patch a small hole for around $100 or so, but large holes that require replacement materials could cost up to $1,000.
+Roofers can patch a small hole for around $200 or so, but a large hole that requires replacement materials could cost up to $1,100.

 Ridge Capping Repair